 - no headings

 - no images

 - distracting designs

 As I mentioned above, there are pages that rank because of their website’s authority.

-Some of these pages will have essay-like content that gives me college flashbacks.
+Some of these pages will have essay-like information that gives me college flashbacks.

 - is readable.
 (Use bullet points, lists, etc.)